English Version | النسخة العربية

 "I do not frustrate the grace of God: for if righteousness come by the law, then Christ is dead in vain." — Galatians 2:21

-Grace Gives You an Eternal Guarantee That Cannot Shake
+Grace Gives You an Eternal, Unshakeable Assurance

 "And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand." — John 10:28